-US Seeks To Extradite 3 Ex-Credit Suisse Bankers For Fraud in Mozambique
+US..
+Seeks To Extradite 3 Ex-Credit Suisse Bankers For Fraud in Mozambique

 The scandal started with surveillance and tuna fishing, and ended with the cratering of Mozambique's credit rating.
 On Thursday three ex-Credit Suisse Group AG bankers were arrested in London and face possible extradition to the U.S. on charges related to bribing officials in Mozambique, according to The Wall Street Journal.